h-varma/bifit/README.md

 # bifit: Bifurcation-Based Parameter Estimation

 `bifit` is a Python package designed for parameter estimation and *a posteriori* sensitivity analysis using measurements of applied controls at bifurcation points.
+This software was developed as part of my PhD research at Heidelberg University.

 ## Features